THE WALK OF LOVE

 We have always welcomed and encouraged parents to bring their children on Walk of Love giveaways, but during this period of limited number of volunteers per team and increased safety precautions, we ask that volunteers be 15 years of age or above so we can be more efficient in our delivery process.

 Your help is needed!
 Once you sign-up to volunteer, you will essentially be placed on call.
 We will contact you five days or more before a day we pack food or do a giveaway to see if you and your group will be available to volunteer.

 Under normal circumstances once the Coronavirus pandemic is over,

 Our Walk of Love program serves impoverished children and families in three key ways:

-2) Weekly Fresh Food Truck: Each Saturday we receive fresh food from area organic grocers such as Whole Foods, Panera Bread and Fresh Market.
+1) Weekly Indoor Fresh Food Giveaway : Each Saturday we receive fresh food from area organic grocers such as Whole Foods, Panera Bread and Fresh Market.
 Volunteers unload food from the truck into our center.
 The food is organized on tables.
 Then residents and homeless people shop for food free of charge.
 Volunteers arrive at our community center at 10:00 am at Napier Place Apartments, 648 Claiborne St., Nashville, TN.
 We are located in the back of the management office building.

-3) Pack & Deliver: Once or twice per month, we invite volunteers to join in a fun experience of packing 400 to 800 bags of food, personal hygiene items and other necessities.
+2) Pack & Deliver: This Walk of Love plan is most active in the Fall and Winter months down to Spring Break.
+The Spring months are normally focused more on planning for our large summer lunch program.
+Our Pack & Deliver Walk of Love plan invites volunteers to join in a fun experience of packing 400 to 800 bags of food, personal hygiene items and other necessities.
 We also receive boxes of necessities already packed.
 Volunteers deliver the bags or boxes to every home in the community.
 Volunteers can choose to only pack bags, only deliver bags or both pack and deliver.